This post may contain affiliate links. See our disclosure policy.

-Every time we have a big family BBQ or gathering, my mother-in-law makes these delicious barbecue baked beans.
+Every time we have a big family BBQ or gathering, my mother-in-law makes these delicious barbecue baked beans in the crockpot.
 They are always a hit!
 I have had BBQ baked beans many times before and these are hands-down my favorite.
-They are hearty, full of great flavor, and not to mention SUPER easy to prepare.
+They are hearty, full of great flavor, and not to mention SUPER easy to prepare in the Crockpot.
 I will never make BBQ baked beans any other way!

 There are so many ways to make this BBQ beans recipe just the way you like it.
 If you want to use something besides ground beef, try it with smoked sausage, pulled pork, ham, or even shredded chicken.
 If you want to switch up the beans, you can add navy beans, dark kidney beans, chili beans, or pinto beans.

 This Crockpot recipe is naturally gluten-free.
 The only thing that you may want to keep an eye on is the BBQ sauce and the pork and beans.
 If you make the recipe as written below with our suggestions you should be fine.
 If you have a favorite BBQ sauce or a different brand of pork and beans that you like, just be sure to double-check the label for the gluten-free symbol.